 Can a court keep a mother or father from dating after a divorce is finalized?

-No. A court cannot keep a mother or father from seeing another person socially, as this would restrict his or her basic rights.
+No. While dating and divorcing can be tricky, a court cannot keep a mother or father from seeing another person socially, as this would restrict his or her basic rights.
 In some cases, however, a court can keep a parent from bringing a boyfriend or girlfriend into the children’s lives.

 When can a court make such a restriction?